 The first thing you need to do is to install the MonsterInsights plugin and connect Google Analytics with your WordPress website.

 Then, you’ll also have to install the eCommerce addon.
-And to do that, just go to Insights » Addons and then navigate to eCommerce.
-Click Install and the addon will then automatically activate.
+To do that, just go to Insights » Addons and then navigate to eCommerce.
+Click Install and the addon will automatically activate.

-Step 2: Enable Enhanced eCommerce Tracking in Google Analytics
+Step 2: Enable eCommerce Tracking in Google Analytics

-Now log in to Google Analytics, and select the right website you’d like to enable Enhanced eCommerce tracking for.
+First, log in to Google Analytics and select the property you’d like to enable enhanced eCommerce tracking for.

 Next, click Admin in the left taskbar.